niraljshah/niraljshah.github.io/_pages/cv.md

 Certifications
 ======
- * Certified Mutual Fund Advisor for Indian Markets.
+ * Certified Mutual Fund Distributor for Indian Markets.
  * ‘Python for Data Science and Machine Learning - Advanced’ by Udemy.
  * ‘The Fundamentals of Digital Marketing’ by Google Inc.